(Revised June 15, 2017)

 If the manuscript is accepted for publication, the disclosures will be published as they appear in this section.
 If there are no COIs, the authors should state “The authors declare that there are no conflicts of interest” in the title page.

 All sources of funding, from entities such as government or non-profit organizations, which are relevant to the study should be acknowledged in the title page with the heading “Sources of Funding” .

 Questions regarding the instructions for authors should be addressed to the journal office via e-mail (email@example.com).

 Examples of references

 The examples follow the format of the Uniform Requirements of Manuscripts Submitted to Biomedical Journals.
-Please refer to Index Medicus for abbreviations of journal names.

 Each reference should be written in the following order: names of authors, title, name of journal, year of publication (Gregorian)

 1) Hosoda Y, Hiraga Y, Sasagawa S. Railways and asbestos in Japan (1928-1987) ―Epidemiology of pleural plaques, malignancies and pneumoconioses―.
 Journal of Occupational Health 2008; 50 (2): 297-307.